bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 ## Tech Debt up to Here

-So your design system is now free to build on top of platform primitives, and there are greenfield projects and high-velocity teams reaping the benefits of platform-oriented development. *Lechaim* - 🥃 Fancy bourbon all around!
+So, your design system is now free to build on top of platform primitives, and there are greenfield projects and high-velocity teams reaping the benefits of platform-oriented development. *Lechaim* — 🥃 Fancy bourbon all around!
 But that still doesn't solve the problem of legacy framework integration.
 Who's left holding the bag?

 Some organizations solve this by reimplementing their design system for every framework that comes along.
-To my taste, this practice is error prone; remember our initial goals from above.
+To my taste, this practice is error-prone; remember our initial goals from above.
 Web development is complex enough when targeting the browser: duplicating that effort across multiple frameworks scales that complexity geometrically.
 It also requires more resources, effort, attention,